 Removing Peel and Stick Can Be Challenging

-The need to remove peel and stick underlayment is the heart of the question when it comes to reroofing.
-Lots of contractors wonder if the material will need to be removed when installing a new roof.
-And, there’s no doubt about it—if you do have to remove peel and stick underlayment, it can be a tricky job because the adhesive is designed to stand up to the test of time.
-This means that the removal process will likely damage the OSB roof decking, so in most cases, if you do have to remove peel and stick, it is preferable to remove the OSB decking and replace that, as well.
+There’s no doubt about it—if you do have to remove the peel and stick underlayment, it can be a tricky job because the adhesive is designed to stand up to the test of time.
+This means that the removal process will likely damage the OSB roof decking, so in most cases, if you do have to remove the peel and stick, it is preferable to remove the OSB decking and replace that as well.

-Actually, one of the largest advantages to peel and stick underlayment is that it typically lays flatter on the roof deck than non-adhesive underlayments.
+Often, you don’t even have to worry about removing all of it.
+So long as it’s the only layer of underlayment present on the roof, it’s safe to peel off as much as you can without doing damage—then place new underlayment over top of what remains.
+In fact, one of the largest advantages of peel and stick underlayment is that it typically lays more flat on the roof deck than non-adhesive underlayments.
 This means that when it comes to installing a new layer, you won’t have ripples or wrinkles to deal with, but instead, a nice, smooth surface, which lets you install a new underlayment on top of it with ease.

 The thing about both PlyStik Plus and PlyStik SA-250 is that both of these products are designed to go the distance—and that makes the need for removal and replacement even less likely.
 Both offer limited lifetime warranties, and both are thick, durable products made to be installed in difficult environmental conditions and underneath heavy roofing materials like tiles, slate, or metal roofing.

 That’s not to say that PlyStik will never need to be replaced—but once it has been installed, barring extreme events that do serious damage to the roof, homeowners will get decades of use out of it.
 Even when it does come time to install a new roof, PlyStik lays smooth and flat enough to install new underlayment—and that will mean many years more before you’ll need to think about replacement.
 Chances are, the roof deck will need a replacement before the underlayment will!